Vulcan Configurations: How to Choose the Right Crown Height

 Learn more about choosing the right configuration here.

 Vulcan configurations have higher diamond impregnation, allowing you to replace the core bit less often.
 The higher the crown the more meters you can achieve before having to change a bit and this is important when you are drilling a deep hole.
 Opting to go with higher crowns, such as Vulcans, can improve your bit life and reduce the number of rod pulls.
-It has been shown that you can reduce more than 50% of rod pulls by simply 26mm instead of a 13mm crown.
+It has been shown that you can reduce more than 50% of rod pulls by simply using a 26mm instead of a 13mm crown.

 We have recently added a 20 mm option, which has performed very well in certain parts of the world, such as Australia and Canada.
 So let’s look at how you choose which height is best?